 Additional tests might be done to help look for other effects of hypertrophic cardiomyopathy and help determine what sort of treatment could be needed.
 These additional tests include:

 Because of the complex nature of how your genes interact, genetic tests often don't give a definitive answer.
 In addition, insurance companies may not cover the testing.
 Talk with your doctor about whether genetic testing could be an option for you.

-If you have a first-degree relative — parent, sibling or child — with hypertrophic cardiomyopathy, experts recommend that you be screened regularly for signs of this condition.
-For children, the recommendation is to have an echocardiogram and electrocardiogram once each year until puberty or age 18.
+If you have a first-degree relative — parent, sibling or child — with hypertrophic cardiomyopathy, experts recommend that you be screened regularly for signs of this condition starting at puberty (about age 12) or when you begin competitive athletics.
+The recommendation is to have an echocardiogram and electrocardiogram once each year until you reach adulthood (about age 18) and stop competitive athletics.
 If no evidence of hypertrophic cardiomyopathy is found by the time you reach adulthood, your doctor may recommend adjusting your screening schedule to once every five years.

 Treatments and drugs

 The goals of treatment for hypertrophic cardiomyopathy are to relieve symptoms and prevent sudden cardiac death in those at high risk.